alvinliu0/vfms/example/README.md

 A script that handles CLI arguments for basic inputs (API token, endpoint, generation parameters) and calls the client's `generate_video` or `batch_generate` method for video generation using the 14B model.
 Supports both single and batch generation modes.

+### `scripts/wan2.1_i2v_14B_singleGPU/generate.py`

+A script that handles CLI arguments for basic inputs (API token, endpoint, generation parameters, image path) and calls the client's `generate_video` or `batch_generate` method for image-to-video generation using the 14B model.
+Supports both single and batch generation modes.

 #### Features

 - **CLI Argument Handling**: Parses basic inputs (API token, endpoint, generation args)